-Alette Smeulers (1967, Luxemburg) is professor of criminal law and criminology of international crimes at the law faculty of the University of Groningen and at the University College Groningen and has made a podcast series on perpetrators of mass atrocities together with Nicola Quaedvlieg called Terribly and Terrifyingly Normal?.
+Alette Smeulers (1967, Luxemburg) is professor of international crimes at the law faculty of the University of Groningen and at the University College Groningen and has made a podcast series on perpetrators of mass atrocities together with Nicola Quaedvlieg called Terribly and Terrifyingly Normal?.

 She studied political science (international relations and international human rights law) at the Free University in Brussels (VUB) and the Lancashire Polytechnic in Preston (United Kingdom).
 In 2003 she received her PhD in international criminal law after successfully defending her PhD-thesis on extradition and human rights at Maastricht University.
 She worked at Maastricht University for 11 years first as a PhD candidate, then as a lecturer in criminal law and as off 2001 as assistant professor in international criminal law.

 From 2006-2011 she worked at VU University Amsterdam where she initiated and set up the master in International Crimes and Criminology now renamed international crimes, conflict and criminology and the Amsterdam Centre of Interdisciplinary Research on International Crimes and Security (ACIC) in 2012 renamed the Centre of International Criminal Justice.
 In 2019 I gave the keynote at the 10-year anniversary of this master to the students who graduated in this program.

 She can be considered one of the founders of Supranational Criminology, the criminology of international crimes and gave the semi-plenary keynote at the Dutch Society of Criminology in 2008 and the European Society of Criminology in 2016.
 She was one of the co-chairs of the European Criminology Group on Atrocity Crimes and Transitional Justice for several years.